openhab/openhab-alexa/README.md

   Number Mode          "Mode [%s]"               (Thermostat)   ["Alexa.ThermostatController.thermostatMode:OFF=0,HEAT=1,COOL=2,AUTO=3"]
   ```

-  A Stereo is another example of a single enpoint that needs many items to function properly.
-Power, volume, input, speakers and player controlers are all typical use cases for a stereo that a user may wish to control.
+  A Stereo is another example of a single endpoint that needs many items to function properly.
+Power, volume, input, speakers and player controllers are all typical use cases for a stereo that a user may wish to control.

 ```
 Group Stereo    "Stereo"            ["Alexa.Endpoint.Speaker"]